puppetlabs/puppet-docs/source/puppet/5.2/function_strings_prefer_v3.md

 `epp('apache/vhost/_docroot.epp', { 'docroot' => '/var/www/html',
 'virtual_docroot' => '/var/www/example' })`

+This function can also accept an absolute path, which can load a template file from anywhere on disk.

 Puppet produces a syntax error if you pass more parameters than are declared in the template's parameter tag.
 When passing parameters to a template that